<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 How Is Call Centre Efficiency Measured?

 Call centre efficiency is measured against determined goals as defined by each department.
 The metrics reveal whether the goals have been achieved.
-If not, the KPIs may offer valuable insight into how these objectives can be reached.

-Set Up a Goal
+1. Set Up a Goal

-It is only possible to measure data with a clear target.
-Each business department typically sets its own goals.
 Finance, for example, may be looking to minimise call centre costs, while management may be more interested in optimising agent training.
-As for marketing, it may be keen on creating repeat customers: customer satisfaction may be paramount to them.

-Comparing the Metrics
+2. Compare the Metrics

 A single call centre KPI on its own only tells part of the story.
-You want to compare several metrics between various sets and over time.
+You want to compare several metrics between various sets over time.

-Average queue time, for example, is linked with call abandonment time.
-When customers wait too long, they will hang up eventually.
 This number is also related to the number of agents you have and their training—well-trained agents will finish calls faster.

-Analyse the Metrics
+3. Analyse the Metrics

 Metrics and call centre KPIs can tell you how well your call centre performs.
 When you measure metrics, you can analyse them to evaluate the call centre's productivity and efficiency.

-Metrics can indirectly reflect on other business components.
-A new service launch, for example, often leads to increased calls to the call centre.
 The call centre KPIs will act as a forerunner, showing you how well-prepared the call centre is and how your customer base responds to the new service.

-Sharing the Data with Teams
+4. Share the Data with Teams

 Different teams will conclude data, so you should share your findings with all business teams.
-The overall business productivity depends on all teams working smoothly together and complementing each other.
+The overall business productivity depends on all teams working together and complementing each other.

-Review Findings
+5. Review Findings

 Findings are snapshots.
 You want to review them, make adjustments, and then run new metrics to assess your progress towards greater efficiency and customer satisfaction.

 Analysing your call centre metrics and KPIs can strengthen your business.
-For example, long handle times may suggest that problems with your product or service need to be addressed at a different level.
-To correctly identify the problem, you must ask your agents the most common questions and complaints.
+For example, long handling times may suggest that problems with your product or service need to be addressed at a different level.

 Metrics and KPIs You Should Use

 For example, management teams want to ensure that agents and representatives perform their best and have the proper training to do their jobs.
-They may focus on metrics such as average call abandonment rate and percentage of calls blocked.

 On the other hand, customer service departments want to appraise first-call resolutions and service levels because these KPIs determine call centre customer satisfaction.

 As for financial executives, they need to know how well the call centre is delivering regarding costs.
 When productivity increases, costs drop, so they want to know how productive agents are.
-Average handle time and occupancy rates are among the metrics that address that.

-Average Call Abandonment Rate
+1. Average Call Abandonment Rate

 The average call abandonment rate measures how many customers hang up the phone before an agent answers it.
 If this rate is high, customers are frustrated waiting in line and hanging up.